-... enhance livelihood security in rural areas by providing at least 100 days of guaranteed wage employment in a financial year to every household whose adult
+... enhance livelihood security in rural areas by providing at least 100 days of guaranteed wage employment in a financial year to every household whose adultthe act now covers all areas of the country (except 100% urban districts).

 members volunteer to do unskilled manual work.